Short course Negotiation in Humanitarian Crises

 - Discover your personal style as negotiator and its consequences.

-Professionals from other sectors involved in humanitarian operations like government officials, CIMIC officers, liaison officers.
+Professional from other sectors involved in humanitarian operations like government officials, CIMIC officers, liaison officers

-Graduate students with relevant volunteer or intern experience, looking to undertake a postgraduate course with a view to entering the humanitarian sector.
+Graduate student with relevant volunteer or intern experience, looking to undertake a postgraduate course with a view to entering the humanitarian sector

 Prof. Karl BLANCHET, Geneva Centre of Humanitarian Studies, a joint Centre of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID), Geneva